-T.CRYPTO_KEY_COMPROMISE: This threat is countered by O.CRYPTO_KEY_PROTECTION which requires protection of stored cryptographic keys in order to prevent unauthorized access, restricting management of cryptographic keys to administrators, and enforcing secure key destruction methods not allowing access to pre-shared, symmetric and private keys.
+T.CRYPTO_KEY_COMPROMISE: This threat is countered by O.CRYPTO_KEY_PROTECTION which requires protection of stored cryptographic keys in order to prevent unauthorized access, restricting management of cryptographic keys to administrators, and enforcing secure key destruction methods.

 T.ADMIN_PASSWORD_COMPROMISE: This threat is countered by O.PASSWORD_PROTECTION which requires the TOE to enforce password complexity and quality in passwords used by administrators for authentication, hence preventing successful attacks to weak passwords.
 The same objective also forbids plaintext storage of passwords in the TOE and prevents attacks based on massive authentication attempts or guessing passwords from feedback resulting from failed authentication attempts.